SemanticBeeng/scala-json/README.md

 ### JSON Reads ###

-Mapping a Json structure to a case class
+Unmarshalling a Json structure to a case class

 	// if you need Json structures in your scope import play.api.libs.json._